-Discover the rich history of Long Beach Island, from its early days as a fishing and whaling hub to its transformation into one of New Jersey’s most iconic beach communities.
+Discover Long Beach Islands rich history, from its early days as a fishing and whaling hub to its transformation into one of New Jersey’s most iconic beach communities.

 Other resources to learn about LBI’s deep history